 Community Services Block Grant

-The Community Services Block Grant (CSBG) is a federally funded grant program created by the Omnibus Reconciliation Act of 1981.
-The program aims to combat poverty within communities by removing the barriers to self-sufficiency clients may encounter.
-Applicants meeting the income requirements may be eligible for a variety of services.
+The Community Services Block Grant (CSBG) is a federally funded grant program that aims to combat poverty within communities by removing the barriers to self-sufficiency faced by individuals and families.

-Client eligibility for all services is based on income eligibility and need for the service.
-Income eligibility means that the household income is at or below 125% of the U.S. Department of Health and Human Services’ Poverty Guidelines.
-Income eligibility and documentation of the client's need for service must be completed in order to establish client eligibility prior to delivery of services.
+In order to obtain CSBG services, clients must demonstrate income eligibility and a need for the service.
+Household income must be at or below 125% of the U.S. Department of Health and Human Services’ Poverty Guidelines to receive CSBG services.
+Documentation of the client’s income eligibility and need for service must be completed prior to delivery of services.

-For additional information contact the CSBG Unit by email at CSBG.DHS@tn.gov
+For additional information, contact the Tennessee Department of Human Services CSBG Unit by email at CSBG.DHS@tn.gov

 FFY 2019 State CSBG Fact Sheet provided by National Association for State Community Service Programs